picoss/SonataExtraAdminBundle/Resources/doc/list_view_types.md

 ```

-## HTML Template type
+## String Template type

-To format the field value using html, use `html_template` type.
+To format the field value using html, use `string_template` type.

 #### Default usage